Syntax Document

 }

-// Call the generic method
+// call generic method

 var (s, i) = p.swap()